 5 tips for throwing a great Erasmus house party

-During your Erasmus semester, you’ll come to realize that the best nights are the ones spent in house parties.
+During your Erasmus semester, you’ll come to realize that the best nights are the ones spent at house parties.
 There is limitless dancing, a lot of drinking, and plenty of new people to meet.
 Going to an Erasmus house party is one thing but there are several tips you need to know before attempting to throw one in your own house.
-In this way, both you and your guests can have a great time.

-1. Do not invoke the wrath of your roommates
+1. Do not provoke the wrath of your roommates

 Especially in Barcelona, living on your own can be quite expensive, leading Erasmus students to share their flat with one or more people.
 If you are lucky, you will get along with them, if not, well, that’s a whole different story.
 Throwing an Erasmus house party at your house can be quite challenging.
 A lot of people are not very fond of having strangers roam in their rooms or search around their food cabinets while they are trying to work or sleep.
 I mean, it makes sense, right?